wukrit/slack-app-template/README.md

 ngrok http -subdomain=<your_ngrok_subdomain_here> 4567
 ```

-Now, when you visit `https://<your_ngrok_subdomain_here>.ngrok.io`, traffic will be routed to your locally running instance of this application.
+Now, when you visit `https://<your_ngrok_subdomain_here>.ngrok.io`, or when slack sends requests to it, the traffic will be routed to your locally running instance of this application.

 ### With docker